Christchurch Mosque, March 15, 2019:

 It's a topsy-turvy world — and one in which the suppression of vital information is already leading to the mythologization of the events of March 15 in Christchurch.
 As I have said above, I doubt the veracity of some of the fanciful statements being made by some of the protagonists.
 And I doubt a true history will ever emerge from this wreckage of rationality.

 In other words, the law is to be applied selectively — a fact that proves the "serious crime" of possessing the manifesto is not a crime at all.
-If it were a real crime, like theft, assault, or murder, the law against it would apply to everyone in all circumstances.
-Thus, the law is just a device to coerce the population.
+If it were a real crime, like theft, assault, or murder, the law against possessing the material would apply to everyone in all circumstances.
+Thus, the law is simply a device to coerce the population.
 And that means it is not the law of a democracy, but of a dictatorship.
 [Reference (1), previous page.]
+It also a law that promotes the New World Order's infantalization of the citizen, by implying that he or she does not possess the requisite maturity, or intellectual acumen, to cope with anything untoward.
+Unless he proves otherwise, the citizen is an incompetent who must be shielded from "dangerous" fantasies, lest they "damage" him in some way or prompt him to act them out.
+One is therefore forced to the conclusion that even the rhetorical statement — often heard until recently — that "so-and-so should be shot" would today incur the censor's condemnation.

 In view of the reasons given for banning the manifesto, one marvels at the irony of singer Cat Stevens' appearance at the national remembrance service for the "victims" of the mosque shootings, held in Hagley Park, Christchurch, on March 29, 2019.
 The Minister of Immigration has evidently forgotten that, in 1989, Stevens called for the death of writer Salman Rushdie, author of The Satanic Verses, saying that, rather than go to a demonstration to burn an effigy of the author, ''I would have hoped that it'd be the real thing''.
 In my book, that sounds remarkably like "exhorting people to kill".